-7. Offences covered by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 will usually be considered and investigated in accordance with the College’s Anti-Money Laundering Policy but, if appropriate, may also be considered and investigated in accordance with the procedures set out in this Policy.
+- Offences covered by the Proceeds of Crime Act 2002 and the Terrorism Act 2000 will usually be considered and investigated in accordance with the College’s Anti-Money Laundering Policy but, if appropriate, may also be considered and investigated in accordance with the procedures set out in this Policy.

-8. Fraud, bribery and corruption are a serious matter and the College is committed to investigating all cases of suspected fraud, bribery or corruption.
+- Fraud, bribery and corruption are a serious matter, and the College is committed to investigating all cases of suspected fraud, bribery or corruption.
 Any member of staff, regardless of their position or seniority, against whom prima facie evidence of fraud, bribery or corruption is found, will be subject to disciplinary procedures that may result in dismissal.
 The College will normally involve the police and may seek redress via civil proceedings, and in cases of money laundering the Anti-Money Laundering Policy will prescribe the necessary course of action.
 This Policy will apply to all members of the College, including those granted honorary staff status.

-10. Similarly, anyone who has reason to believe that a member of the College has either directly or through a third party offered, promised or given a bribe; requested, agreed to receive, or accepted a bribe; or offered, promised or given a bribe to a foreign public official for any reason is required to inform the College Secretary immediately.
-Failure to report suspected fraud, bribery, corruption or money laundering to the MLRO or to the College Secretary, as appropriate, will itself constitute a breach of this policy, which could result in disciplinary action, up to and including dismissal for gross misconduct.
+- Similarly, anyone who has reason to believe that a member of the College has either directly or through a third party offered, promised or given a bribe; requested, agreed to receive, or accepted a bribe; or offered, promised or given a bribe to a foreign public official for any reason is required to inform the College Secretary immediately.
+Failure to report suspected fraud, bribery, corruption or money laundering to the MLRO or to the College Secretary, as appropriate, will itself constitute a breach of this Policy, which could result in disciplinary action, up to and including dismissal for gross misconduct.